webrtc-for-the-curious/webrtc-for-the-curious/content/docs/04-securing.md

 ### Hash functions

-A hash function is a one-way process that generates a digest.
+A cryptographic hash function is a one-way process that generates a digest.
 Given an input, it generates the same output every time.
 It is important that the output is *not* reversible.
 If you have an output, you should not be able to determine its input.
 Hashing is useful when you want to confirm that a message hasn't been tampered with.

-A simple hash function would be to only take every other letter. `HELLO` would become `HLO`.
+A simple (although certainly not suitable for real cryptography) hash function would be to only take every other letter. `HELLO` would become `HLO`.
 You can't assume `HELLO` was the input, but you can confirm that `HELLO` would be a match to the hash digest.

 ### Public/Private Key Cryptography